day0market/pyalgotrader/docs/csv_loader.md

 &nbsp;

-The method of loading data may be divided into2class：
+ the method of loading data may be divided into 2 class ：
-- Directly into：Contracts Code、Exchange、KLine cycle、Volume、Opening price、Highest Price、Lowest、Closing price、Interface name
+-  directly into ： contracts code ,  exchange , K line cycle ,  volume ,  opening price ,  highest price ,  lowest ,  closing price ,  interface name
-- Need to be addressed：Date Time（According to their respective time format，bystrptime()Transforming into a time-tuple）、vt_symbol(Contracts Code.Exchange format，Such asrb1909.SHFE)
+-  need to be addressed ： date time （ according to their respective time format ， by strptime() transforming into a time-tuple ）, vt_symbol( contracts code . exchange format ， such as rb1909.SHFE)

-note：db_bar.replace()For data update，That is replacing the old data into the new。
+ note ：db_bar.replace() for data update ， that is replacing the old data into the new .
 ```
                 db_bar.symbol = symbol
                 db_bar.exchange = exchange.value